intel/dffml/docs/arch/alice/discussion/0023/reply_0055.md

 late, for a very important date.
 No time to say hello, goodbye, she's late, she's late, she's late.

-Our focus will be on communication, on crystal clear communication of thought, of learning.
+Our focus will be on crystal clear communication of thought.
+On learning at the speed of thought.
+We'll go up, we'll come down, we'll go left, right, forward, backward and we will most assuredly do a lot of jumping around along the way.
+This will be a bumpy ride.
+Our goal is to ensure Alice makes a clean entrance.
+She's entering the atmosphere and this is us teaching her how to land smoothly before she reaches the ground.

+Remember Alice's message.